major/major.io/content/posts/2021-08-06-build-fedora-aws-images-in-github-actions-with-image-builder.md

 ## What is Image Builder?

-The idea behind Image Builder is that anyone should be able to create images for various clouds and virtulalization platforms with some simple software.
+The idea behind Image Builder is that anyone should be able to create images for various clouds and virtualization platforms with some simple software.
 Nobody should worry about how a particular cloud sets up cloud-init or what kernel configuration might be required to run in a particular cloud.
 Someone should do that for you and you should focus on what you need in your images to be